Calculate how much gravel you need for your driveway, pathway, or landscaping project.

 For most residential applications like patios and walkways, 4 inches is standard.
 For driveways that will support vehicles, 5-6 inches is recommended.
 Heavier structures like garages may require 6+ inches.
 Always check local building codes for specific requirements.

-- Cubic Yard Calculator - Convert measurements to cubic yards for various materials
+Convert measurements to cubic yards for various materials like soil, mulch, and concrete.